pranav-ap/blog/content/posts/propositional-logic.md

 Since WalkSAT cannot always detect unsatisfiability (required to detect entailment), it is most useful when we expect a solution to exists.

 For example, an agent cannot reliably use WalkSAT to prove that a square is safe in the wumpus world.
-What it can do, is say 'I thought for an hour and could not come up with a possible world in which the square isn't safe'.
+What it can do, is say "I thought for an hour and could not come up with a possible world in which the square isn't safe".

 # Forward Chaining